WooCommerce Automated Emails: The Ultimate Guide To Boosting Profits With Automation

 After they submit the review, send a thank you email to build a strong relationship with them.

-This email gets triggered a certain number of days after your customers made their first purchase.
+Purchase anniversaries email gets triggered a certain number of days after your customers make their first purchase.
 It may be their 3-month or 6-month anniversary with you.
+These types of WooCommerce automated emails are great in ensuring you form a strong bond with your customers.

 Here's an email from True Citrus: